 The Study Religion podcast makes great holiday travel listening.
 We just released the third episode in our series titled “Making the Jump” that features interviews with people who made a big change in their academic career by taking a risk and trying something new.
 You can find all three episodes below or on iTunes or SoundCloud.

 We asked Emily Crews about a good book that’s influenced her work.

 Learn about the books that other faculty have discussed…

-This is the first of three episodes that feature interview with people who decided to take a risk and make a jump in their careers.
+This is the second in our three episode series that features interviews with people who decided to take a risk and make a jump in their careers.
 They found new ways to use their training in religious studies and made their own path.
-In this episode we talk with Tenzan Eaghll who teaches at Mahidol University in Thailand.
-Hear how he made the jump and landed halfway around the world.
+In this episode we talk with Shayna Sheinfeld about her work as an academic coach, what exactly an academic coach is, and how she found her way to her work.

 Find out more about Dr. Sheinfeld and her academic coaching at shaynasheinfeld.com

 In this episode we talk with Emily Crews about something

 in her office that you might not have noticed…